tdaverse/tdarec/cran-comments.md

 Version numbers were not incremented during initial development.
 There are no reverse dependencies on CRAN or Bioconductor.

+## Long-running vignette

+The vignette "Tuning persistent homological hyperparameters" takes several minutes to run.
+This could be prevented by shrinking the data set being used, but i believe that the results would then be less illustrative.
+The longest-running code chunk conducts Bayesian tuning and is designed to abbreviate at 5 minutes; the other code chunks take less than a minute on my oldest machine.

 ## R CMD checks

 ### Test environments